Classic Strawberry Shortcake

-- Mix crushed and slice berries with sugar.
-Let sit while preparing biscuits.
+- Mix crushed and sliced berries with sugar.
+Let it sit while preparing biscuits.

 - Preheat oven to 425º.

-- Place biscuits on baking dish, brush with beaten egg white and sprinkle with coarse sugar.
+- Place biscuits on a baking dish, brush with beaten egg white, and sprinkle with coarse sugar.
 Bake for about 12-14 minutes.
-Cool about 10 minutes before serving.
+Cool for about 10 minutes before serving.

 - Whip cream with sugar and vanilla.

-- To serve, cut biscuits in half, top bottom half with berries and juices, followed by a big dollop of whipped cream and the top of the biscuit.
+- To serve, cut the biscuits in half, top the bottom half with berries and juices, followed by a big dollop of whipped cream and the top of the biscuit.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 551Total Fat: 21gSaturated Fat: 12gTrans Fat: 1gUnsaturated Fat: 8gCholesterol: 86mgSodium: 534mgCarbohydrates: 83gFiber: 8gSugar: 36gProtein: 11g